salaboy/extending-k8s-with-spring-cloud/README.md

 You should see the function returning a value.

-Notice that you can customize how the autoscaler scale down your function pods with:
+> Notice that you can customize how the autoscaler scale down your function pods with:
+> ```
+> kubectl edit cm config-autoscaler -n knative-serving
+>  ```
+> and changing the default value to:
+> ```
+> scale-to-zero-grace-period: "30s"
+> ```

+# Deploy Spring Cloud Gateway Controller

 ```
-kubectl edit cm config-autoscaler -n knative-serving
+cd k8s-operator/

 ```
-and changing the default value to:
+Let's switch to the controller branch
 ```
-scale-to-zero-grace-period: "30s"
+git checkout controller
 ```

-### Deploying our K8s Operator for Service A, B and Function A
+# Deploying our K8s Operator

 Build the project with
 ```